The Google Webmaster Guidelines just got a big update.

 “Ensure that all pages on the site can be reached by a link from another findable page.
 The referring link should include either text or, for images, an alt attribute, that is relevant to the target page.”

 This part used to talk about static links, but Google has new ways of linking to sites, such as from plain text.
 Also, note the part about image alt attributes.
 This is part of Google’s big push for website accessibility.
-And relevancy is always important.
+And relevancy is always essential.

 “Provide a sitemap file with links that point to the important pages on your site.
 Also provide a page with a human-readable list of links to these pages (sometimes called a site index or site map page).”